stephenslab/gtexresults/README.md

 size of a genetic variant on gene expression across 44 tissues, as ascertained from the GTEX project.

+## What's included

+*Describe structure of repo here.*

+## Quick Start

+*Give brief instructions on how to use this repo.*

+## Setup

+*Give setup & installation instructions here.*

 ## Using this Repo

 In this directory, under the folder *scripts* you will find the notated script, `MidwayScripts.Rmd` to reproduce the results found in Urbut et al.

 1) You'll note that the input data necessary to run this analysis is all available under inputs.
 This may take some time to run, and so we